 (1a) For the purposes of subsection (1)(b) —

-“metropolitan region” has the same meaning as in the Metropolitan Region Town Planning Scheme Act 1959.
+“metropolitan region” has the same meaning as in the Planning and Development Act 2005.

 (2) Subject to this Act each appointed member shall hold office for such period not exceeding 3 years as is specified in the instrument of his appointment, but is eligible for re-appointment.